Grand Unification (Fightstar album): Reception

 Rae Alexandra of Kerrang! magazine awarded the album an "excellent" four K! score.
 He wrote: "Make no mistake that Simpson and co are very serious about this.
 'Build an Army' lurches and rolls on enormous, sweeping riffs that the Deftones would be proud of.
 'Here Again (Last Conversation)' spins, splits and stabs, and wouldn't sound out of place on a Glassjaw album.
 The gargantuan sprawl of six-minute epic 'Mono' showcases an awesome display of tunesmithery as it breathes and shifts from crescendo to crescendo.
 It really is difficult to find fault the Fightstar's music on any level.
 Unless, of course, your hell-bent on hating them for their frontman's former job".
-The magazine's editor, Paul Brannigan, would late commend the album as "one of the best British rock albums of the past decade".
+The magazine's editor, Paul Brannigan, would later commend the album as "one of the best British rock albums of the past decade".
 Andrew Kelham of Rock Sound magazine gave a score of 9/10 and described the album as "a shockingly impressive debut that makes the naysayers look utterly foolish".
 He praised the band for maintaining a "fresh ground", despite wearing their influences on their sleeves.
 "After a delicate, Mogwai-tinged start, the album thrusts to life, unveiling anthem after anthem – 'Waste a Moment' and 'Build an Army' are fiendish and addictive, while 'Sleep Well Tonight' is an immediate classic.
 Soon you realise that there isn't going to be a dip in quality, and that's that: the past is rendered irrelevant and stupid, and Charlie's a bloody hero."

 MusicOMH writer Vik Bansal also gave a favourable review, awarding the album four stars.
 Although he was disappointed with the exclusion of debut single "Palahniuk's Laughter", he praised the band for showcasing varied dynamics: "Where others are happy to be one-dimensional, Fightstar are not content unless a song moves fluidly through seemingly incongruous but ultimately coherent moods and musical dynamics.
 The interspersion of thoroughly heavy metal sections within the otherwise widescreen rock of 'Grand Unification Pt.
 I' and 'Sleep Well Tonight' encapsulates this perfectly".
 He later added, "And so endeth the lesson.
 Pop can turn to rock.
 Dark can be made light.
 Bad can become good.
 Time to go out and spread the good news."
 NME magazine also offered high praise and rated the album at 8/10, commenting "rather brilliant", while Scottish publication The Fly gave a maximum five star rating and praised the album as "one of the 21st century's ultimate rock debuts".